samsymons/samsymons.com/source/articles/2015-04-13-software-security-course-review.html.markdown

 ---
 title: Software Security Course Review
 date: 2015-04-13 16:12 UTC
+tags:
 ---

-As a follow up to the [crypto course from earlier this year](https://samsymons.com/blog/dan-boneh-crypto-course/), I enrolled in the [software security course from the University of Maryland](https://www.coursera.org/course/softwaresec) for something a bit more hands-on.
+As a follow up to the [crypto course from earlier this year][1], I enrolled in the [software security course from the University of Maryland][2] for something a bit more hands-on.

 I wanted to write up a short review of the course here, especially since I haven't seen many (any?) other security courses like this offered on Coursera.